fictional-tribble-2/ABI/README.md

 *Required stage: token created*

-When token is created you can start crowdsale.
+When token is created you can create crowdsale.

 ```js
 await dao.createCrowdsale(minimalGoal, hardCap, prices1to4, prices5to8, { from: account })